nielsmaerten/glucose-ticker/README.md

-# Nightscout Buddy for Windows
+# Glucose Ticker for Windows

 Always see your current blood sugar level on the Taskbar.